 • Below 50%: Fail

-As an Exchange Student, you will pay tuition to your home institution instead of USask.
+As an exchange student at the University of Saskatchewan (USask), you will pay tuition to your home institution, not to USask.

-• International health and travel insurance from your home country
+• Health and Travel Insurance: You are required to purchase international health and travel insurance from your home country before arriving in Canada.

-• Textbooks and course materials, which can be purchased online at the Shop USask Bookstore.
-Depending on the course you select, the total cost of textbooks can range from $1,000 to $2,000.
+• Textbooks and Course Materials: Textbooks can be purchased online through the Shop USask Bookstore.
+Costs vary by course and may range from $1,000 to $2,000 CAD per term.

 Prepare for arrival

-• You will need to submit a Study Plan, a list of courses you wish to enroll at the university, that will be reviewed by an Academic Advisor in your chosen college.
+As part of your application process, you will need to submit a Study Plan—a list of courses you wish to take at the University of Saskatchewan (USask).
+This plan will be reviewed by an Academic Advisor in your assigned college to ensure course eligibility and availability.

-• Use the USask Course and Program Catalogue to learn more about each course offered at USask.
+• Explore Courses: Visit the USask Course and Program Catalogue to learn more about the courses offered across different programs.

 Learn about the important documents (e.g. study permits, visas, passports etc.) that you are responsible for before and during your studies at USask.